Ella Schmidt, LPC Mindful Depth & Analytic Psychology

 Couples & Families: $275

-Fees and time allotment are discussed prior to our first session.
+Again, fees and time allotment are discussed prior to our first session.

 Let's have a conversation about it- I offer a complimentary 20 minute consult to answer any of your questions.